martha-chow/martha-chow.github.io/docs/index.markdown

 <img style="float: right;" src="/files/eth.JPG" width="200">
 </p>

-I'm a first-year Civil and Environmental PhD candidate at MIT, working on bio-fabricated materials for preservation.
+I'm a first-year Civil and Environmental PhD student at MIT, working on bio-fabricated materials for preservation.
 My advisor is Prof. Benedetto Marelli.

-I grew up in Hong Kong.
-Before MIT, I studied at the University of California, San Diego.
-I pursued research under the supervision of Dr. Keith Joung at Arena Bioworks and Prof. Michael Springer at Harvard Medical School.
+I grew up in Hong Kong and received my B.S. in Cell and Molecular Biology at the University of California, San Diego.
+Before MIT, I trained under the supervision of Dr. Keith Joung at Arena Bioworks, and Prof. Michael Springer at Harvard Medical School.

 # Research

-1. An analytical characterization of Eguchi-Hanson space and its higher-dimensional analogs.
-Preprint. [[arxiv]](https://arxiv.org/abs/2604.23410)

-2. On steady and expanding Ricci solitons with asymptotic symmetries.
-Preprint. [[arxiv]](https://arxiv.org/abs/2505.20576)

-3. Drift-harmonic functions with polynomial growth on asymptotically paraboloidal manifolds.
-Preprint. [[arXiv]](https://arxiv.org/abs/2501.05119)
-4. Concavity for elliptic and parabolic equations in locally symmetric spaces with nonnegative curvature (with Shrey Aryan). <em>Calc.
-Var.
-Partial Differential Equations.</em> Vol. 64, No. 202, 2025. [[journal]](https://link.springer.com/article/10.1007/s00526-025-03049-8) [[arXiv]](https://arxiv.org/abs/2403.16783)
-5. Positive mass and Dirac operators on weighted manifolds and smooth metric measure spaces (with Isaac M. Lopez and Daniel Santiago). <em>J. Geom.
-Phys.</em> Vol. 209, No. 105386, 2025. [[journal]](https://www.sciencedirect.com/science/article/abs/pii/S0393044024002870) [[arXiv]](https://arxiv.org/abs/2312.15441)

-# Other writing

-1. [Uniqueness of tangent flows in mean curvature flow](https://mike-law.github.io/files/ThesisMCF.pdf).
-Undergraduate honours thesis, ANU.
-Advised by [Prof. Ben Andrews](https://maths-people.anu.edu.au/~andrews/).
-2. [Characteristic classes for the differential geometer](https://mike-law.github.io/files/char_classes.pdf).
-Term paper for <em>Gauge Theory and Symplectic Geometry</em>, ANU.
-3. [The No Wandering Domains theorem](https://mike-law.github.io/files/NWD_Theorem.pdf).
-Term paper for <em>Riemann Surfaces</em>, ANU.
-4. [Jacobi fields, conjugate points and some applications](https://mike-law.github.io/files/jacobi_fields.pdf).
-Term paper for <em>Differential Geometry</em>, ANU.
-5. [Topological phases in quantum systems with quantum group symmetries](https://vrs.amsi.org.au/wp-content/uploads/sites/84/2021/01/law_michael_vrs-report.pdf.pdf).
-AMSI VRS research report, Australian Mathematical Sciences Institute/University of Melbourne.
-Advised by [Dr. Thomas Quella](https://sites.google.com/view/thomas-quella/home/).
-6. [Label-noise robust twin auxiliary classifier GANs](https://mike-law.github.io/files/TACGAN_with_label_noise.pdf).
-Research report for SCIE30001, University of Melbourne.
-Advised by [Dr. Mingming Gong](https://mingming-gong.github.io/index.html).
+1. [[Eliminating malaria vectors with precision-guided sterile males.]] (https://www.pnas.org/doi/10.1073/pnas.2312456121) (2nd co-author).<em> Proceedings of the National Academy of Sciences.<em> June 25, 2024.
+2. [[A natural non-synonymous single nucleotide polymorphism in GmbHLH113 negates its inhibitory effect on root hair elongation in soybean.]](https://onlinelibrary.wiley.com/share/C2TBCFJKKCA7VTYUXA8I?target=10.1111/tpj.16258) <em> The Plant Journal.<em> April 24, 2023.

+Thank you to Michael Law for letting me inherit this website.
+Congrats on